marcgg/marcgg.github.com/_posts/2015-08-18-deadlines-estimates-software-startup.md

 > "You told me it should take you 3 weeks, so the client will be expecting the project to be done in 3 weeks."

 It's the responsibility of all parties involved to make sure that these conversations are crystal clear.
-For instance it should obvious that any change in scope or quality requirements invalidates entirely any estimate.
+For instance it should be obvious that any change in scope or quality requirements invalidates entirely any estimate.

 ## Estimates And Clear Communication